 First, all the code and documentation are in one place.
 This limits issues with access for anyone who wants to contribute to a project.
 Each repository also contains instructions and other details to help outline project goals and rules.

 Next, coding is more creative and abstract than most non-technical people think it is.
 For example, say two devs are working on different pieces of code.
 These two pieces of code should work together.
 But sometimes one piece of code can make the other code fail.
 Or a piece of code can have an unexpected impact on how the other code works.

 GitHub solves these problems by showing how both files will change the main branch.
 It catches these errors before pushing changes, making the coding process more efficient.

 GitHub also makes it easier to track changes and go back to previous versions of a project.
 To explain this, we’ll need to understand the technology that GitHub is based on, Git, and talk about version control.

 Git is open-source version control software, used for managing and tracking file revisions.
 You can use Git with any file type, but it’s most often used for tracking code files.

 Git is the most widely used version control system in software development, and GitHub leverages this technology for its service, hence its name.

 You’ve likely worked with some form of version control before.
 For example, Google Docs (as well as other Google Workspace tools) has a "Version History" tool where you can view changes to the document at different points in time.
 Microsoft Office has something similar with its "Track Changes" feature.
 Or, you might prefer saving multiple copies of a file and labeling them "v1", "v2", etc.

 That seems all well and good.
-But, with multiple contributors, things can get very messy very quickly if there’s no way to combine everyone’s contributions into one unified codebase or see who contributed what changes.
-These changes also must be tracked and stored in case something breaks and the developers need to backtrack and restore a previous version.
+But, with multiple contributors, things can get messy quickly.
+That’s especially true if there’s no way to combine everyone’s contributions into one unified codebase or see who contributed what changes.
+Each change must also be tracked and stored.
+This is helpful when something breaks and the developers need to backtrack and restore a previous version.